MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/index.md

 title: Build and deploy your apps
 titleSuffix: Azure DevOps
 titleSuffix: Azure DevOps Services
-description: What do you get with Azure DevOps Pipelines
+description: What do you get with Azure Pipelines ms.prod: devops ms.technology: devops-new-user ms.assetid: 4
-ms.prod: devops
-ms.technology: devops-new-user
-ms.assetid: 4